TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 To evaluate these RQs, we first created a traffic rule benchmark based on Texas Driver Handbook~\cite{texasDriverHandbook}.
 The driver handbook has 14 chapters in total, in which Chapters 4-9 introduce traffic rules for the safe driving of vehicles.
 To create the benchmark, we selected sentences from Chapters 4-9 based on the following criteria:

 Initially, we excluded traffic rules with accompanying figures as current general-purpose language models can't process multimodal data.
 Next, we removed rules on non-driving scenarios, like parking, due to limited ADS support.
 Finally, rules regarding non-vehicular behaviors were omitted, as our focus is on ADSs.
+Following the criteria, we filtered 18 rules illustrated with figures, 16 rules about non-driving scenarios, and 8 rules related to non-vehicular behaviors.
 After filtering, we retained 98 traffic rules detailed in the supplementary material~\footnote{Supplementary material: \url{https://shorturl.at/gFPX3}}.
-For each traffic rule, we used the DSL to create a scenario representation.
-All authors made these independently, reviewed each other's work, and reached consensus to ensure fidelity to the rule's content.
+For each traffic rule, we used the DSL to create a ground truth scenario representation.
+All authors made these independently, reviewed each other's work, and reached a consensus to ensure fidelity to the rule's content.